 Late summer has stretched out into October this year and to some extent the anticipation of wintry times ahead, is drawing our attention on from the confusion of recent electoral fiascos.
 Our best effort as individuals or in groups can seem ever more diluted and frustrated, however, much else that we take for granted, must continually overcome effects of disruption and change.

 Richard Wright invited us to visit his latest project Elastic System , where we were treated to a review of the British Library cataloging systems that represent it’s huge collection of published titles.
 The last attempted consolidation was abandoned at letter D, having taken 15 years before settling on a composite set.
 Now between 150 and 180 million acquisitions co-exist in the Yorkshire repository or in the London library.
-Richard worked with IoCT (internet of collected things) to examine the progress of capturing and representing the information stream of new data about how the library is organised, focusing on a historical collection in London and it’s specific method of elastic co-ordination.
+Richard worked with IoCT (internet of cultural things) to examine the progress of capturing and representing the information stream of new data about how the library is organised, focusing on a historical collection in London and it’s specific method of elastic co-ordination.

 Steven Ball visited Deckspace on a few occasions during his research and preparation for Deep Water web.
 His simple but poetic aim, to present a live view of Sydney Harbor for us in London and there, a view of Thames in return.
 Both were viewed at Furtherfield Gallery in Finsbury Park during a summer exhibition, complimented with a concrete’ exchange of current reports in a collage information streams.